-This simple Thai coconut rice with green curry and veggies is a creamy, delicious, comfort food made easy in 1 pot in less than 30 minutes.
-It is vegan, gluten-free, and soy-free - yet super quick and easy.
+This simple Thai coconut rice with vegetables and green curry is a creamy, delicious, comfort food made easy in 1 pot in less than 30 minutes.
+It is vegan, gluten-free, and soy-free – yet super quick and easy.
 Put in your favorite veggies and protein of choice and you have a delicious, no-fuss meal!

 ❤️ Why you will love this recipe